Contractions of subcurves of families of log curves: Introduction

+A potential application of this result is to the construction and classification of alternative modular compactifications of $\mathcal{M}_{g,n}$.
+To accomplish this, we consider logarithmic modifications

+of the Deligne-Mumford stack of curves, and then identify the mesas on the universal curve of $\mathcal{M}$.
+The problem of identifying these mesas is essentially combinatorial.
+By iterating through them, we iterate through many contractions of the universal curve.
+Each such contraction yields a morphism from $\mathcal{M}$ to the ``moduli space of all smoothable curves" $\mathcal{V}_{g,n}$ \cite[Appendix B]{smyth_zstable}.
+The images of these morphisms are candidates for alternative modular compactifications of $\mathcal{M}_{g,n}$ in the sense of \cite{smyth_zstable}.

+The author began an exploration of the possibilities in his thesis.
+Much remains to be done, but already in forthcoming work we expect to show that this technique identifies new semistable compactifications of $\mathcal{M}_{1,n}$.
+These new compactifications appear to exhaust the semistable modular compactifications of $\mathcal{M}_{1,n}$ with reduced Gorenstein curves and distinct markings.

-We also note our construction does not produce the contractions to genus two Gorenstein singularties considered in \cite{luca}: the topological types of the semistable models of these singularities are precisely those that fail to satisfy the $H^1(E, \mathscr{O}_E(-\ol{\lambda})) = 0$ condition.
+In \cite{luca}, Battistella constructs modular compactifications of $\mathcal{M}_{2,n}$ by semistable Gorenstein curves in the spirit of Smyth's $m$-stable spaces.
+It would be tempting to imitate Santos-Parker and produce a resolution of the rational map between $\ol{\mathcal{M}}_{2,n}$ and Battistella's spaces.
+Regrettably, our construction does not produce contractions to the genus two Gorenstein singularities considered in \cite{luca}: the topological types of the semistable models of these singularities are precisely those that fail to satisfy the $H^1(E, \mathscr{O}_E(-\ol{\lambda})) = 0$ condition.
 However, the divisor $D$ considered by Battistella in this context strongly resembles our $\ol{\lambda}$.
 It is possible that a more refined formula for $\ol{C}$ can be found which includes contractions to Gorenstein singularities of genus two.

+Another possible application is the construction of modular desingularizations of spaces of stable maps.
+Santos-Parker's contraction construction was applied in \cite{rsw} to give a modular interpretation of the Vakil-Zinger desingularization of the space of genus stable maps originally constructed in \cite{vakil_zinger}.
+In genus two, Hu, Li, and Niu have constructed a desingularization of the space of stable maps in the spirit of \cite{vakil_zinger}.
+Battistella and Carrocci show in the preprint \cite{luca_francesca} that a moduli problem similar to that of Santos-Parker yields a modular desingularization of the space of stable genus two maps.
+With more sophistication, contractions informed by log geometry may yield modular desingularizations of stable maps in yet higher genus.